C-Adam/Coding-Notes/JavaScript/Note.md

   [ 'fri', { open: 11, close: 23 } ],
   [ 'sat', { open: 0, close: 24 } ]
 ]

+Which is an array containing arrays that contain each key and value pair.
 */

 ```